Dollar, Clackmannanshire: Notable people

-Education

-Dollar Academy is a fee paying school.

 Sport

-Dollar is home of the Dollar Glen Football Club, an 18-hole golf course (notable for its steep inclines and lack of bunkers), a tennis club, a squash club, a bowling club, and a cricket club.
+Dollar is home to the Dollar Glen Football Club, the Dollar Golf Club—a 9-hole golf course (formarly 18 but was closed and reopended as 9 holes just before lockdown) notable for its steep inclines and lack of bunkers (a decision made by Ben Sayers), a tennis club, a squash club, a bowling club, and a cricket club.
 The Ochil Hills that overlook Dollar provide opportunities for mountain biking.

 Religion

 There are three churches, one Church of Scotland, one Scottish Episcopal Church and Ochil Hills Community Church which meets in the Civic Centre.

 Twin towns

 Dollar is twinned with the French town of La Ville-aux-Dames, which lies just outside Tours in the Loire Valley.